TannFhongg/Raspberry-Pi-AI-Vision-Desk-Assistant/README.md

 - Same-image reanalysis is intentionally unavailable while result history remains text-only.
 - The offline retry queue does not yet have a dedicated management screen.
+- `/admin/setup` is intentionally unprotected in V1 and is meant only for trusted local device access.
+- The V1 setup wizard keeps locale fixed to English and does not yet expose language selection.
 - Final button feel, live-preview smoothness, and LED timing still need more validation on the exact target Raspberry Pi hardware.
 - The current UI is tuned first for a `480x320` landscape touchscreen and may need further work for other display sizes.
 - OpenAI analysis still requires internet access and a valid API key.